ProyectoIntegrador2018/entrenamiento_modelos/README.md

 $ git clone https://github.com/ProyectoIntegrador2018/entrenamiento_modelos.git
 ```

-2. Inside the api folder you need to create a Python env with the following command:
+2. Inside the api folder open a terminal and run this to create a Python env:

 ```
 % python3 -m venv venv